Here's what you say are your biggest financial commitments in 2020

 Every year millions of Americans make resolutions, and every year those same Americans fall short of reaching their goals.

 Several themes emerged, including obtaining financial freedom, owning a business and saving for retirement.
-Below are highlights from some of the respondents over the past few weeks.
+Below are some highlights from the respondents.

 TAKE CARE OF FAMILY